scharris/ts-react-express-skeleton/README.md

 ```
 (Note the dash between "docker" and "compose", `docker-compose` is the command.)

-We've remapped the application server's port to 80 in the compose file, so the app
-can be accessed in the browser at `localhost` without a port number specified.
+The app can be accessed in the browser at `localhost:3000`.

 The `--build` argument to `docker-compose` above is to make sure that
 the app and database images are rebuilt before starting.
 Caching of